 What is a chart?

-A chart is a graphical representation of data.
+are a graphical representation of data.
 It enables you to visualize information to uncover valuable insights, trends, and relationships.
 Besides, it helps you to tell a story while exploring the data effectively.

 Why are charts important?

 - Enables you to present key information concisely

 - Allows people to understand complex information easily and quickly

 - Helps businesses to make informed business decisions effectively